Readability Formulas

 TIP # 2

-Let’s delve deeper into this topic:
+Let’s go deeper into this topic:

 2. Audience Endurance: Different readers have different tolerance levels for complex sentences.
 Young students and ESL readers benefit from shorter, simpler sentences.
 In contrast, academic or professional audiences can tolerate longer, more complex sentences packed with information.

 3. Purpose: A text’s purpose influences sentence patterns and lengths.
-In instructional writing, such as manuals, writers use short, direct sentences to convey clear steps of action.
+In instructional writing (such as manuals), writers use short, direct sentences to convey clear steps of action.
 In literary prose, writers prefer long, winding sentences to build atmosphere or develop characters.

 4. Context: Context also dictates sentence structure.
 Action scenes in stories thrive on short, brisk sentences that mimic the quick pace of events.
 Conversely, reflective or descriptive passages may use longer sentences to unpack details or introspection.